OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 Your custom functions work by calling a remote service to perform the operation and calculate the result they need.
 This provides a way for them to store each requested operation into a batch.
 Later you'll see how to create a `_pushOperation` function to batch the operations.
 First, take a look at the following code example to see how to call `_pushOperation` from your custom function.

-In the following code the custom function performs division, but relies on a remote service to do the actual calculation.
+In the following code, the custom function performs division but relies on a remote service to do the actual calculation.
 It calls `_pushOperation` to batch the operation along with other operations to the remote service.
 It names the operation **div2**.
 You can use any naming scheme you want for operations as long as the remote service is also using the same scheme (more on the remote service later).
-Also the arguments are passed which the remote service will need to run the operation.
+Also, the arguments the remote service will need to run the operation are passed.

 ### Add the div2 custom function to functions.ts